kolibre/libkolibre-clientcore/README.md

 people with different needs.
 More information about Kolibres activities, association membership and contact information can be found at http://www.kolibre.org/

 What is libkolibre-clientcore?
 ---------------------------------
-libkolibre-clientcore is a core library for listing accessible media, i.e. digital talking books, from online and offline sources.
+Libkolibre-clientcore is a core library for listing accessible media, i.e. digital talking books, from online and offline sources.
 The library also supports playback, navigation and bookmark management for supported content formats.
 The library uses voice narration and can thus easily be utilized to create an easy-to-use playback client for visually impaired.

 Documentation
 ---------------------------------